godatadriven/mlops-workshop/exercises/07-register-on-dockerhub.md

 ```bash
 docker login --username=<your-username> --
 ```
-6. Rebuild the image with (*a*) a tag (`-t`) that tells docker where to push the image to, and (*b*) a configuration (`--platform`) that makes the image compatible with the systems that we want to run it on.
+5. Rebuild the image with a tag (`-t`) that tells docker where to push the image to, and a configuration (`--platform`) that makes the image compatible with the systems that we want to run it on.
 ```bash
 docker build -t <your-dockerhub-username>/turbine-image:latest --platform linux/amd64 .
 ```

-7. Push the image to Docker Hub:
+6. Push the image to Docker Hub:
 ```bash
 docker push <your-dockerhub-username>/turbine-image:latest
 ```
-8. You can now check your image on Docker Hub: [https://hub.docker.com/](https://hub.docker.com/) 🎉
+7. You can now check your image on Docker Hub: [https://hub.docker.com/](https://hub.docker.com/) 🎉